jondpugh/Carbon-Ptero/README.md

 The variable `CARBON` was added, default 1, set to 0 to Install a vanilla Rust server or 1 to install Carbon.

+A drop down list `BUILD` was also added to give you the option of which Carbon build you want to run, default is Release.

 ## Minimum RAM warning